ReluctantHacker/notes/cs/dockerNotes.md

 docker-compose -p project_name up -d
 ```

 - **Without cache**: Sometimes you would need if you don't want docker remember the previous build.
 This command below would create image without previous memory.
+And then you can use "docker-compose up -d" to start and run the container.
 ```docker-compose -p project_name build --no-cache
 ```